UN nuclear chief: Inspection curbs limiting Iran monitoring - NewsBreak

 UN nuclear chief: Inspection curbs limiting Iran monitoring

-VIENNA (AP) — The head of the U.N. nuclear watchdog warned Wednesday his inspectors are close to being unable to “guarantee” they know what’s going on at all of Iran’s nuclear sites.
+The head of the U.N. nuclear watchdog warned Wednesday his inspectors are close to being unable to “guarantee” they know the size of Iran s stockpile of enriched uranium, a stark alarm after his trip to Tehran produced no results.

 Rafael Mariano Grossi's words sharply contrasted with the optimistic tone his Iranian hosts offered the day before.
 They signal the Islamic Republic's harder line as renewed talks over Tehran's tattered nuclear deal with world powers resume next week.